deonfpetrizzo/linefollower/README.md

 # arduino-mobile-robot
-A Bluetooth enabled PID line follower and maze solver which can also be controlled manually with a virtual joystick
+A Bluetooth enabled PID line follower and maze solver which can also be controlled manually and tuned with a virtual joystick